Richard Stewart1

 M, #29134, b.
 31 May 1833, d.
 13 December 1915

-David Boyle, 7th Earl of Glasgow was born on 31 May 1833.2 He was the son of Patrick Boyle and Mary Frances Dalrymple-Horn-Elphinstone.1 He married Dorothea Elizabeth Thomasina Hunter Blair, daughter of Sir Edward Hunter Blair of Blairquhan and Dunskey, 4th Bt. and Elizabeth Wauchope, on 23 July 1873.2 He died on 13 December 1915 at age 82.2
+David Boyle, 7th Earl of Glasgow was born on 31 May 1833.2 He was the son of Patrick Boyle and Mary Frances Elphinstone-Dalrymple.1 He married Dorothea Elizabeth Thomasina Hunter Blair, daughter of Sir Edward Hunter Blair of Blairquhan and Dunskey, 4th Bt. and Elizabeth Wauchope, on 23 July 1873.2 He died on 13 December 1915 at age 82.2

-David Boyle, 7th Earl of Glasgow gained the rank of Captain in the service of the Royal Navy.2 He held the office of Member of Parliament (M.P.).3 He held the office of Justice of the Peace (J.P.) for Ayrshire.2 He held the office of Deputy Lieutenant (D.L.) of Ayrshire.2 He succeeded to the title of 7th Earl of Glasgow [S., 1703] on 23 April 1890.1 He succeeded to the title of 7th Viscount Kelburn [S., 1703] on 23 April 1890.1 He succeeded to the title of 7th Lord Boyle, of Stewartoun, Cumbraes, Fenwick, Largs and Dalry [S., 1703] on 23 April 1890.1 He succeeded to the title of 7th Lord Boyle, of Kelburn, Stewartoun, Finnick, Largs and Dalry [S., 1699] on 23 April 1890.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1892.2 He held the office of Governor-General and Commander-in-Chief of New Zealand between 1892 and 1897.2 He was created 1st Baron Fairlie of Fairlie, Ayrshire [U.K.] on 23 July 1897.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, Scotland.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Dublin University, Dublin, County Dublin, Ireland.2
+He gained the rank of Captain in the Royal Navy.2 He held the office of Member of Parliament (M.P.)2 He held the office of Justice of the Peace (J.P.) for Ayrshire.2 He held the office of Deputy Lieutenant (D.L.) of Ayrshire.2 He succeeded as the 7th Earl of Glasgow [S., 1703] on 23 April 1890.1 He succeeded as the 7th Lord Boyle, of Kelburn, Stewartoun, Finnick, Largs and Dalry [S., 1699] on 23 April 1890.1 He succeeded as the 7th Lord Boyle, of Stewartoun, Cumbraes, Fenwick, Largs and Dalry [S., 1703] on 23 April 1890.1 He succeeded as the 7th Viscount Kelburn [S., 1703] on 23 April 1890.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1892.2 He held the office of Governor-General and Commander-in-Chief of New Zealand between 1892 and 1897.2 He was created 1st Baron Fairlie of Fairlie, Ayrshire [U.K.] on 23 July 1897.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, ScotlandG.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Dublin University, Dublin, County Dublin, IrelandG.2

 Children of David Boyle, 7th Earl of Glasgow and Dorothea Elizabeth Thomasina Hunter Blair